 Let's do the directed case.
 (The undirected case is easier.)
-First create an undirected version of the directed graph where we fully connect the parents of each node.
-(This captures that arguments to $p(x_i | x{\pi_i})$.
+First create an undirected version of the directed graph where we fully connect the parents of each node; this captures the arguments to $p(x_i | x{\pi_i})$.
 In our example, here is the so-called "moralized" graph,